seymaas/newsapp/newsapp/README.md

  6.Likewise, it can be add to the "read list" with the slidable function on the page where the news list. (instead of the basket page)

  7.Packages;

-  http: any
+  http: any : A composable, Future-based library for making HTTP requests

-  flutter_slidable: any
-  custom_navigator: any
-  url_launcher: any
+  flutter_slidable: any : A Flutter implementation of slidable list item with directional slide actions that can be dismissed.

+  url_launcher: any : A Flutter plugin for launching a URL in the mobile platform.

-  cloud_firestore: any
+  cloud_firestore: any : A Flutter plugin to use the Cloud Firestore

-  firebase_core: any
+  firebase_core: any : A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.

-  flushbar: any
+  flushbar: any : A Flutter plugin for sending notifications.

-  persistent_bottom_nav_bar: any
+  persistent_bottom_nav_bar: any : Flutter için kalıcı / statik bir alt gezinme çubuğu

 8.Firebase use for favorite,unfavorite and read list data.

 Improvements ;

 *user login

 *comment section

 *send link

+*search

 ## Getting Started